raihan2000/azan-gnome-shell-extension/README.md

 - 07 : Added support for Gnome 3.36+
 - 08 : Add support for Gnome 43
 - 09 : Add support for Gnome 44
+- 10 : Add support for Gnome 45

 ### License